-Annual \$ Impact on Operating Budget Description of Operating Budget Impact None None
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact None None they are earned and become measurable.
+Expenditures are recognized in the period that they are incurred, if measurable.

-Budget Glossary

-This section describes various terms and acronyms utilized throughout the budget document.
+Budget Glossary This section describes various terms and acronyms utilized throughout the budget document.